ForeignOx/notes/Mathematics/Pure/Linear Algebra/Coordinates.md

-The following are equivalent as proven here
+The following are equivalent as proven here(!)
 - $B$ is a [[basis|basis]] for $V$
 - $B$ is a maximal [[Linear Independence|linearly independent]] [[Subsets|subset]]
 - $B$ is a minimal [[span|spanning]] set